 Step 4: Complete the Online Application and Sign the Consent Form

-You can complete this step without needing to be accepted into a university; however, you should have applied for the programme or have an idea of which programme you’ll be applying to.
+You can complete this step without needing to be accepted into a university; however, you should have applied for the program or have an idea of which program you’ll be applying to.

-Then, remember, to be approved for the bursary, you will need to provide proof of being accepted to a tertiary institution and degree programme accepted by ISFAP.
+Then, remember, to be approved for the bursary, you will need to provide proof of being accepted to a tertiary institution and degree program accepted by ISFAP.

-You can find a complete list of Universities and degree programmes and courses by following this link and either scrolling down (on mobile) or viewing the right on the screen (on desktop).
+You can find a complete list of University degree programs and courses by following this link and either scrolling down (on mobile) or viewing the right on the screen (on desktop).

 Before you start the online application:

-• Have a digital certified copy of your ID
+- Have a digitally certified copy of your ID

 Then, to complete the online application form, visit this link.